adaptation-gardening/cushaw-handbook/README.md

 # Commonwealth Cushaw Project documentation repository

-This git repository contains all of the content as well as the Jeckyll scripts that are used to generate the website for the Commonwealth Cushaw Project.
+This repository contains all of the content as well as the Jeckyll scripts that are used to generate the website for the Commonwealth Cushaw Project.

 ## Using images